yintrigue/portfolio-ds/py_himalayan_db/README.md

 **Tech Stack:** Plotly, Seaborn, GeoPy, Pandas, NumPy
 **Report:** [`./docs/research_report_eight-thousanders.pdf`](./docs/research_report_eight-thousanders.pdf)

-## Description
+## Research Questions
-*Death-Zone Mountaineering* is an data visualization and analytics study that explore the expeditions to 16 eight-thousander peaks (i.e. peaks with altitudes above 8,000m where the amount of oxygen is insufficient to sustain human life for an extended time span) in the Himalayas mountain range.
-The three primary research questions are:
+*Death-Zone Mountaineering* is an data visualization and analytics study that explore the expeditions to **16 eight-thousander peaks** (i.e. peaks with altitudes above 8,000m where the amount of oxygen is insufficient to sustain human life for an extended time span) in the Himalayas mountain range.
+The three primary **research questions** are:

 - Who are the people willing to risk their life venturing into the death zone?
 - How do mountaineers’ eight-thousander peak preferences change over time?
 - What makes climbing eight-thousanders risky?

-## Data
+## Datasets

 The research is primarily based on the [Himalayan Database](https://www.himalayandatabase.com/) covering **100+ years of expeditions from 1905 to 2019**.
 The datase is best described by the creator’s own words: